 Youth currently in state’s care are entitled to a free certified birth certificate.
 Foster youth between the ages of 16 to 21, who are currently committed, can apply for a certified birth certificate by clicking here.

-Youth who have aged out of foster care can purchase a birth certificate for $10.00 by completing a Birth Certificate Application and submitting it to Vital Statistics.
+Youth who have aged out of foster care can purchase a birth certificate for $10.00 three ways:

 Credit Reports